-Objective: Students will analyze the components of healthy and unhealthy relationships and identify ways to maintain healthy relationships.
+Students will analyze the components of healthy and unhealthy relationships and identify ways to maintain them.
 Students will be instructed on consent, resources for getting out of an unhealthy relationship and how to identify situations that should be reported to a trusted adult.